Getting started guide

 - Install a Puppet agent on the node you plan to use as job hardware.
 Instructions for Installing agents are in the Puppet Enterprise (PE) documentation.

 puppetlabs-cd4pe_jobsmodule from the Forge, which is required to run Continuous Delivery for PE jobs on your node.

 - The Puppetfile for the production environment on the PE primary server that manages the agent node you've selected as job hardware.

-- The Puppetfile on the main branch of the control repo you will add to Continuous Delivery for PE in Part 5.
+- The Puppetfile on the main branch of the control repo you add to Continuous Delivery for PE in Part 5.

 mod 'puppetlabs-cd4pe_jobs', '1.6.0'Tip: Visit the PE documentation for more information about Managing environment content with a Puppetfile.

 puppet code deploy production --waitto deploy the updated code to the production environment.